-The Payments Fraud Working Committee goal is to create a comprehensive best practices strategy to mitigate card-not-present fraud, using a balanced approach considering all key stakeholders – issuers, consumers, merchants, acquirers, networks and third parties.
-Working Committee projects include benchmarking potential tools used to address fraud, monitoring fraud levels and collaborating with other organizations to understand fraud costs, and providing best practices for online fraud management.
+The Payments Fraud Working Committee goal is to create a comprehensive best practices strategy to mitigate fraud in payments, using a balanced approach considering all key stakeholders – issuers, merchants, acquirers, networks and third parties.
+Working Committee projects include benchmarking potential tools used to address fraud, monitoring fraud levels and collaborating with other organizations to understand fraud costs and providing best practices for fraud management.

 The Payments Fraud Working Committee co-chairs are:

 The Payments Fraud Working Committee has completed educational resources on best practices to mitigate Payments Fraud, including:

 - CNP Fraud around the World white paper, reviewing the status of CNP fraud in countries that have migrated or are in the process of migrating to EMV

 - Card-Not-Present (CNP) Fraud Mitigation Techniques, educational resource providing profiles on different CNP fraud mitigation techniques

 - EMV 3-D Secure, primer on the EMV 3DS protocol, its features and the data and transaction process

 - Fraud Mitigation Techniques, resource tool where users can sort through different profiles of fraud mitigation techniques